jdrichardsappacad/AppAcademy-Online-Onboarding-Instruction-Guide/jr-ta/README.md

 #### Answering A Question from Progress Tracker

+1. Navigate to [Progress Tracker][progress-tracker].
+2. Choose the `Questions` Link in the left sidebar.
+This should display the student breakout rooms for the cohort.
+A square for a question will be green, yellow, or red depending on time that has passed since the button was clicked
-On Progress Tracker, hover over the Square for the question you will be answering.
-When you hover, a bar should slide from the right with a `Take` label and the name of the student(s) should also be displayed.
-Click that label.
+3. Hover over the Square for the question you want to answer.
+When you hover, a bar should slide from the right with a `Take` label.
+The name(s) of the student(s) should also be displayed.
+4. Click that label.
 Your [Avatar][gravatar], if you have one will show next to the square.
+This lets your teammates know you have taken the question.
-Next on Zoom, navigate to the Breakout room for the student and answer their question(s).
+5. Next on Zoom, navigate to the Breakout room for the student(s) and answer their question(s).
-After you have completed the question(s), return to the Progress Tracker and hover over the question that you took.
+6. After you have completed the question(s), return to the Progress Tracker and hover over the question square with your avatar.
 A sidebar with `Close` should be displayed.
-Choose `Close` to close out your question.
-If there are no more long standing questions you can go back to prepping for your next lecture.
+7. Choose `Close` to close out your question.

 **Reminder**
 Remember to follow the debugging structure which you can reference in the [Instructor's Guide][debugging] as well as the [Anatomy of Answering Questions][anatomy-of-answering-questions].